JustForkin/loot-chest-game/README.md

 # Another Phaser Boilerplate

-Phaser Jumpstart is a starting template for game development using [Phaser.](http://phaser.io/)
+Phaser Jump is a starting template for game development using [Phaser.](http://phaser.io/)

 ## Technologies
 this project relies on the following technologies and packages